I. POLICY STATEMENT

 - Consequences

-- Consequences and remedial actions for students committing acts of bullying, harassment, or intimidation, students engaged in reprisal or retaliation, and students who have made false accusations shall be consistently and fairly applied after appropriate investigation has determined that such an offense has
+- Consequences and remedial actions for students committing acts of bullying, harassment, or intimidation, students engaged in reprisal or retaliation, and students who have made false accusations shall be consistently and fairly applied after appropriate investigation has determined that such an offense has A range of consequences is contained in the Student Rights and Responsibilities Handbook.

 - Schools should avoid using exclusionary discipline measures when addressing bullying behavior and such measures should only be used after all other available and appropriate behavioral interventions have been exhausted or if a student’s continued presence in school would pose a threat to the safety of others.
-Suspensions, expulsions, or protective orders must not be viewed as punishments designed to prevent Instead, these are means of protecting the targeted student by providing community containment, while positive behavioral discipline is implemented.
+Suspensions, expulsions, or protective orders must not be viewed as punishments designed to prevent bullying.
+Instead, these are means of protecting the targeted student by providing community containment, while positive behavioral discipline is implemented.

 - Consequences should also include recognition for positive behavior exhibited by the student who has previously exhibited bullying behavior, the bullied student who is implementing strategies to offset past problems, and the bystander who has taken an active role in addressing bullying behaviors.